R3posit/Bus-Ticket-Automation/README.md

 2. Run the executable file:
    `bus-automation.exe`

-## Future Enhancements
-- Add support for multiple bus models and layouts.
-- Develop a user-friendly graphical interface.
-- Save reservations to a file for persistence and future reference.

 ## Contributing
 We welcome contributions!
 Feel free to open a pull request or create an issue for suggestions or bug reports.